meltemod/paiub-website/content/post/career-development-committee/index.md

 ---
 The role of the Career Development Committee is to create opportunities for postdocs toexpand their professional skillset, and to ensure that postdocs receive mentoring and guidance in both academic and non-academic career trajectories.

-The responsibilities of the Governance Committee include:
+The responsibilities of the Career Development Committee include:

-* Gain representation on campus and nationally as a postdoctoral association.
-* Form liaisonsand maintain productive dialogwith university entities in order to work collaboratively for the enhancement of the postdoctoral experience at Indiana University.
-* Identify and promote solutions for issues facing postdocs, and areas in which the PA@IUB can support postdocs to enrich their experience and promote their success.
+* Organize events thatpromote postdoctoral career success through a variety of topics, such as professional skills, networking, mentoring, job search and job market, in both academic and non-academic careers.
+Such events may include seminars, workshops, invited speakers, peer mentoring, and postdoc research symposia.
+* Advertise events planned by PAIUB to the postdoc membership.
+* Identify and advertise opportunities occurring on campus that are relevant to postdoctoral professional development, such as seminars, workshops, invited speakers, grant opportunities, and peer mentoring.
+* Compile and maintain a collection of resources to support postdoc career development.